kazurayam/ashotwrapper/docs/index.md

 ## How to ignore \`&lt;div&gt;\`s that keep on changing its view

 Many websites contain `<div>` elements that display some commercial advertisements, that keep on changing dynamically.
 These dynamic HTML elements disturbs visual comparison of 2 screenshots taken at different timings.
-These dynamic \`&lt;div&gt;\`s will highly likely to be different; which result some % of image-diff.
-However, I am not interested in the image-difference caused by the advertisements.
+These dynamic \`&lt;div&gt;\`s will be visually different; which results some % of image difference.
+However, I am not interested in the image difference caused by the advertisements or clock.
 Rather, I want to ignore those dynamic HTML elements in image comparison.
 How can I do it?

 You can optionally paint the square regions of selected HTML elements in the screenshot images in grey color.
 I would call it : **Censoring** (検閲、塗りつぶし).
 See an example of **censored** page image: